oopshwet/Nitro-KV-DB/README.md

-# ⚡️ DynamicKV: Scalable Web-Based Key-Value Store
+# ⚡️ NitroKV: Scalable Web-Based Key-Value Store

 **A Lightweight NoSQL Engine with Adaptive Consistency and Real-Time Synchronization**